SimonMaracine/checkers-engine/engine/protocol.md

 Tells the engine to prepare for a new game.
 It is not necessary to send this command right before the first game (right after **INIT**), as if **INIT** automatically calls **NEWGAME**.
-Optionally tells it to start from a specific position and then play the setup moves.
+Optionally tells it to start from a specific position or/and play the setup moves.

 ### MOVE \<move\>